Algoryx/agx-ros2-collection/README.md

 ### Note on connection between ros2_control and AGX Simulation
 ros2_control controllers are speaking to the AGX Simulation using the ROS2 package [topic_based_ros2_control](https://github.com/PickNikRobotics/topic_based_ros2_control).
 The robot listens to `sensor_msgs/JointState` commands on the `agx_joint_commands` topic and sends the current joint states back on the `agx_joint_states` topic.
 This is currently asynchronous and sensitive to that the simulation runs in realtime.

-## agx_tutorial_resources
-This is at set of ROS2 packages that contains urds-models and config files that the tutorials in agx_tutorial is using